 There are few things more comforting than a piping hot forkful of something oozy, luscious and indulgently cheesy.
 Serving everything from rich mac ’n cheese and burgers stuffed with blue cheese to melting raclette and simple cheese-doused French fries, these spots are the places to go for your magnificently cheesy fix in SA.
-(Pro tip: The annual award-winning SA Cheese Festival is also taking place this month, if you’re looking to stock up that fridge or spend a day indulging).

 The Whippet (Linden)